imdeepmind/imdeepmind.github.io/docs/databases/database-systems/tuple-oriented-storage.md

 ### Considerations

 - **Page Size:** The choice of page size can impact performance and storage efficiency.
 Larger pages may reduce the number of I/O operations but can also lead to wasted space if pages are not fully utilized.
-Also write operations can be slow if the page size is too large.
+Write operations can also be slow if the page size is too large.
 - **Page Organization:** The way data is organized within a page can affect retrieval efficiency.
 Techniques like B-trees, hash tables, and heap files are commonly used.
 - **Page Compression:** Compressing data within pages can reduce storage requirements and improve I/O performance.